Science Hotel x CBK Rotterdam

 A conversation becomes interesting for this collective when different opinions about art and food come together.
 The collective encourages itself and others to discover the world through a mix of art, food, technology and people.
 EAT ART collective describes itself as "a collective of multidisciplinary all-rounders who are fascinated by the world around food".
 The collective works together with researchers and professionals from companies and universities.

-Powder to the People is an ongoing research project by this artists' collective that focuses on the role that industrial food additives and techniques can play in the kitchen.
+Powder to the People is an ongoing research project of this artists' collective that focuses on the role that industrial food additives and techniques can play in the kitchen.
 What role can the food industry play in a sustainable food system?
-EAT ART collective believes that the democratization of practical knowledge from that industry contributes to a healthy discussion.
-"Let us choose for ourselves which additives we use for our own well-being and that of our environment".
-As an artists' collective, they can take a critical position outside the power triangle of industry, consumer and government.
+EAT ART collective believes that democratizing practical knowledge from that industry contributes to a healthy discussion.
+"Let us choose which additives we use, for our own well-being and that of our environment".
+As an artist collective they can take a critical position outside the power triangle of industry, consumer and government.

 Scientific fields: economics, transition research, communication & society, food technology.